MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_Dashboard.md

 ## UET Insights

 With Universal Event Tag (UET) Insights, you can stay informed on what actions visitors to your website take so that you may better optimize your campaigns and website.
 In turn, this can help you improve your ROI with additional data signals from your website.
-Your UET tag is automatically enabled to receive these insights and display them in the UET Dashboard—no coding action is needed from you.
+Your UET tag is automatically enabled to receive these insights and display them in the UET Dashboardâ€”no coding action is needed from you.

 You can find the following metrics on the Insights tab in the UET Dashboard: